geoffmcl/Terrain/README.md

  2. cmake ..
  3. cmake --build . --config Release

-The 'build' folder contains perhaps a helpful 'build-me.bat' file, which demostrates how to add paths to assist cmake find the install location of the various 3rdParty library, particularly GLUT/OpenGLUT.
+The **build** folder contains perhaps a helpful `build-me.bat` file, which demostrates how to add paths to assist cmake find the install location of the various 3rdParty library, particularly GLUT/OpenGLUT.
+And also a `build-me.sh` script for unix/linux.

-And if MSVC supports a 64-bit build, there is also a build.x64 folder, again with a build-me.bat file showing the extra setup required to establish the 64-bit environment.
+And if MSVC supports a 64-bit build, there is also a **build.x64** folder, again with a `build-me.bat` file showing the extra setup required to establish the 64-bit environment.
+May need adjustment to suit your MSVC install location.

 Of course the CMake GUI app can also be used.
+Set the source to the source root, and the binary directory to the build folder.
+Click `[Configure]`, choose a `generator`.
+This may need to be repeated until error items cleared, before writing the build files.

+And of course the MSVC IDE can be used to loaded the terrain.sln file, if that is the generator chosen.

+Have FUN ;=))

 Geoff.
 20150502 - 20150406